- What activities boost confidence?

 What activities boost confidence?

-Building confidence in the early years is essential to set your child up for a happy life.
+Building confidence in early years is essential to set your child up for a happy life.
 As you surely know, the world gets meaner as you grow up.
 While your child is young, instilling a strong sense of self-confidence can help them better navigate the challenges of teenagehood and beyond.
 These confidence activities can be fun, too!
 Read on to learn some of our favorites.

 “I am afraid but…” exercise